DAY 2

 its Viking Triangle of historic monuments, you can trace the city’s past within the fascinating trio of

-Waterford Treasures ,
+Waterford Treasures ,including

 the Medieval Museum, Reginald’s Tower and Bishop’s Palace.